Estate Settlement

 Here's a simplified breakdown:

-For Unmarried Individuals: If the deceased was not married but had adopted or biological children, the children equally inherit all assets.
+For Unmarried Individuals: If the deceased was not married but had adopted or biological children, the children (by representation) equally inherit all assets.
 If there are no children, but the deceased's parents are alive, they inherit all assets.
 If there are no surviving parents, the siblings inherit all assets equally.
 If there are no siblings, the inheritance order is as follows: grandparents, then aunts or uncles, and then cousins.

-Deceased’s survivor(s): | Who Inherits: |
+| Deceased’s survivor(s): | Who Inherits: |

-Children but no spouse | Children inherits everything |
+| Children but no spouse (or registered domestic partner) | Children inherits everything |

-Spouse with no children, or no immediate next of kin (parents, siblings, nieces, cousins) | Spouse inherits everything |
+| Spouse (or registered domestic partner) with no children, or no immediate next of kin (parents, siblings, nieces, nephews) | Spouse (or registered domestic partner) inherits everything |

-Sibling with no other next of kin (parents, children, spouse, relatives) | Siblings inherit |
+| Sibling with no other next of kin (parents, children, spouse, issue) | Siblings inherit |

-Spouse and 1 child | Spouse inherits all community property and ½ (50%) of the deceased’s separate property. |
+| Spouse (or registered domestic partner) and 1 child | Spouse (or registered domestic partner) inherits all community property and ½ (50%) of the deceased’s separate property. |

-Spouse & 2+ children | Spouse inherits all community property & ⅓ of deceased's separate property; with children inheriting an evenly split remaining ⅔ of separate property. |
+| Spouse (or registered domestic partner) & 2+ children | Spouse (or registered domestic partner) inherits all community property & ⅓ of deceased's separate property; with children inheriting an evenly split remaining ⅔ of separate property. |

-Spouse and parents of the deceased | Spouse inherits all community property, and ½ (50%) of the deceased’s separate property - with the parents inheriting the remaining ½ (50%) of separate property. |
+| Spouse (or registered domestic partner) and parents of the deceased | Spouse (or registered domestic partner) inherits all community property, and ½ (50%) of the deceased’s separate property - with the parents inheriting the remaining ½ (50%) of separate property. |

-Spouse and siblings, no surviving parents | Spouse inherits all community property, and ½ (50%) of separate property.
+| Spouse (or registered domestic partner) and siblings, no surviving parents | Spouse (or registered domestic partner) inherits all community property, and ½ (50%) of separate property.
 Siblings inherit the remaining ½ (50%) of separate property. |

 While intestacy laws dictate the distribution of a deceased person's property when they die without a will, it's important to note that not all assets are subject to intestate laws.
 Certain types of property are passed directly to named beneficiaries or co-owners, regardless of whether the deceased left a will.
 Here are some examples: